dwhiffing/fury/content/aar/pf/pf3/pf3_aj/body.md

 confer, and agree that if they want to catch the task group and still have time to deal with the Kiev, then they will have to move faster.
 Courses are set, the sub descends, and accelerates to flank speed.
-Thirty-two knots, and deaf as a post\!
+Thirty-two knots, and deaf as a post!
 Lord help us if they've got a screening sub to cover their retreat.

 An anxious hour goes by, and the captain gives the order.
 Cutting to